Markol17/JobAce/README.md

-# JobTok
+# Shigoto

-JobTok is an app for job seekers to discover jobs and employers to recruit talents combining the TikTok and Tinder experience.
+Shigoto is an app for job seekers to discover jobs and employers to recruit talents combining the TikTok and Tinder experience.

 ## Getting Started